 Flexibility, security and scalability

-When searching for a payment integration, we’ve come up with a list of nine considerations for effectively evaluating different payment solutions.
+When searching for a payment integration, we’ve come up with a list of eight considerations for effectively evaluating different payment solutions.
+Read the guide to learn what you should look for in a payment platform.

 The most important consideration for any payments integration is functionality; does the integration do what is needed within you application?